KalMarek7/fastapi-htmx-sqlite/notes.md

 https://daisyui.com/components/file-input/
 ```

--   Ability to edit items
+-   Ability to edit items (add close button and patch to a form)
 -   Highlight already expired items
 -   Handle image upload success somehow instead of message: success
 -   Recurring scan of items to send an email with items about to expire